The Merchant Importer enables you to create new merchant accounts in your CRM automatically by uploading a CSV file with the merchant data.

-After you select "Split" in the middle column, another drop-down menu will automatically appear in the column on the right.
-You can use that last menu to select the CSV username column that will be associated with the split:
+After you select "Split" in the middle column, another drop-down menu will automatically appear in the column on the right (the Advanced Options column) where you can select the CSV username column that will be associated with the split:

 In the above example, the split value listed in the "Split1" column will be assigned to the username listed under the "Username1" column in the CSV file (a similar mapping exists for the "Split2" and "Split3" columns).

 After you finish mapping your fields, click Save & Continue in order to move on to the next step of the import process.

 In the next step, you may preview the data that will be imported, and if everything looks OK, click Continue to move on to the final step:

 While you are on the Preview tab, you may use the Search box to locate a specific merchant faster.